fluves/pywaterinfo/README.md

 </p>

 This package is just a small wrapper around waterinfo.be to facilitate researchers and other stakeholders in downloading the data from [waterinfo.be](http://www.waterinfo.be).
 The availability of this data is made possible by *de Vlaamse Milieumaatschappij, Waterbouwkundig Laboratorium, Maritieme Dienstverlening & Kust, Waterwegen en Zeekanaal NV en De Scheepvaart NV*.

+## Meta

+* We welcome [contributions](.github/CONTRIBUTING.rst) including bug reports.
+* License: MIT
+* Please note that this project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.rst).
+By participating in this project you agree to abide by its terms.

+This project has been set up using PyScaffold 3.2.3.
+For details and usage information on PyScaffold see https://pyscaffold.org/.